-As a parent, or someone who is soon-to-be, you may be thinking about the future according to a Bozeman estate planning attorney from Silverman Law Office, PLLC.
+As a parent, or someone who is soon-to-be, you may be thinking about the future according to an estate planning attorney from Silverman Law Office, PLLC.
 Not only do you have to babyproof your home or buy the right car seat, but there must be a plan to ensure that your child can continue to get the care they need if you were to no longer be around.
 Being a parent means having to think about and plan for very serious topics, such as what would happen if you were to pass away before your children are legal adults.
 Who would you want to be their guardian in such a situation?
 Of course, no one enjoys thinking about scenarios like this, but if they happen, you will be glad that you devised a plan ahead of time.

 It’s a difficult thing to assess our own mortality, and having children has a way of bringing this thought to the forefront.
 It’s common for new parents to procrastinate when it comes to estate planning, but it’s not a wise choice to delay having one.
 With advanced planning, you can rest easier knowing that your children will be well should you pass away or unexpectedly become incapacitated.
 Whether you have children now or want to have them soon, now is the time to start thinking about their future.